 What Counts as a Valid Amendment

-A health care power of attorney is one of the most important documents in any estate plan.
+A healthcare power of attorney is one of the most important documents in any estate plan.
 But life changes.
-You may want to swap agents, adjust the scope of authority, or add instructions you did not include the first time.
-This statute makes the rules clear: any substantive amendment must follow the same formalities as the original document.
+You may want to swap agents, adjust the scope of authority, or add instructions about medical care you did not include the first time.
+Under Arizona law, any substantive amendment must follow the same formalities as the original document.

 An amendment to a health care power of attorney shall meet the requirements of section 36-3221, subsection A, paragraphs 2 and 3 unless the amendment is only made to indicate an agent's change of address or telephone number.

 A.R.S. § 36-3222Under A.R.S.
 36-3221, that means the amendment must be signed, dated, and either witnessed by at least one adult or notarized.
-This protects against unauthorized changes.
+This protects against unauthorized changes to your health care decisions.
 If someone tries to alter your healthcare instructions without following these steps, the amendment is not valid.

 The Address and Phone Number Exception